notokkid/before-they-are-hanged/general-info/ostligland-countries.md

 # Ostligland Countries

 # Astorian Empire

 For more than a thousand years, Castleton has been the City at the Center of the World.
 A massive metropolis, and the crown jewel of the Astorian Empire.
+The first High King and founder of The Empire was Albinus the Great, many years ago.
+Albinus was the ruler of one of Midlands many petty kingdoms, often at war with one another.
+In time, the Empire expanded and matured to what it is today.

 - Geography